C-ORG/whitepaper/README.md

 Keywords: _FAIR Securities, Continuous Securities Offering, Decentralized Autonomous Trust, Bonding Curve Smart-Contract, Multitude_

+<h3>Important information</h3>

+This whitepaper was written in 2018.
+Since then, we created Fairmint to bring our vision for more accessible, community-friendly equity to life.
+While we started by implementing this whitepaper, we've learned A LOT and interated many times to finally give birth to the Rolling SAFE, a simple yet powerful model to let founders raise money from all of their stakeholders, all over the world.
+You can download the legal [template for the Rolling SAFE here](https://www.rollingsafe.co).
+And if you're a founder wanting to implement a Rolling SAFE, hit us up on [fairmint.co](https://fairmint.co).

 <h3>Acknowledgments</h3>

 A special acknowledgement to [Joris Delanoue](https://twitter.com/Joris_DLN), my co-founder at Fairmint who relentlessly challenged the model since version 1.0 was published.
 Version 1.2 of this whitepaper really reflects the results of those sometimes heated but always fruitful discussions.